zerkotin/react/docs/FEATURES.md

 - __jest__ - _Unit Test and Snapshot Tests_

 ## Browser support
-- last 2 versions of all major browsers and ie9 and above (through auto-prefixer and polyfill)
+- last 2 versions of all major browsers + ie9 and above (through auto-prefixer and polyfill)
 - it is up to the developer to test all browsers and fix incompatibilities, the tools are just helping to make it easier.